 - Sun protection is a good idea in the summer, so bring sunblock, sunglasses, and possibly UPF clothing.

 - Remember that Switzerland isn’t the end of the world, and if you forget something, it’s likely you’ll be able to find it in the country (it will just be very expensive).

 The Essential Documents To Pack

-- Passport – This is obvious, but you won’t make it very far without a passport.
+- Passport – This is obvious, but you won’t make it far without a passport.

 - Visa – Make sure you have a visa if you need one.
 USA, U.K., Canada, Australia, and New Zealand all receive a free 90-day visa on arrival to the Schengen Area.

-- Driving License – If you plan to rent a car, you will need your driver’s license, plus it never hurts to have a second form of I.D.
+- Driving License – If you plan to rent a car, you need your driver’s license.
+Plus, having a second form of I.D. never hurts.